buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 You create an invisible, magical eye within range that hovers in the air for the duration.

 You mentally receive visual information from the eye, which has normal vision and darkvision out to 9 meters.
 The eye can look in every direction.
 As a Movement Action, you can move the eye up to 9 meters in any direction.
-There is no limit to how far the eye can move, but it can't enter another plane of existence.
-A solid barrier blocks the eye's movement, but the eye can pass through an opening as small as 2.5 centimeters in diameter.
+There is no limit to how far the eye can move, but it can' \*\*t enter another plane of existence.
+A solid barrier blocks the eye' \*\*s movement, but the eye can pass through an opening as small as 2.5 centimeters in diameter.

 ### Arcane Hand